-The Pixelbook was announced back in October of 2017 as a take on Google’s idea of on what a chrome os laptop should be.
-It stood as the pinnacle of chromebooks for years until the Pixel Slate and its true successor the Pixelbook Go outclassed it with hardware.
-Now, roughly three years after it was first announced, the mid tier configuration is showing out of stock at the Google Store.
+The Pixelbook was announced back in October of 2017.
+It was a take on Google’s idea of what a chrome os laptop should be.
+It stood as the pinnacle of Chromebooks for years until the Pixel Slate and its true successor the Pixelbook Go outclassed it with hardware.
+Now, roughly three years after it was first announced, the mid tier configuration of the Pixelbook is out of stock at the Google Store.
 This seems like a tail of things to come.
-Its been around for quite awhile and Google’s products don’t normally stay around much longer after some of them stay out of stock.
+It’s been around for quite a while and Google’s products don’t normally stay around much longer after some of them stay out of stock.

 If you are dead set on that version you will definitely be able to find one at another retailer but prices may vary.
 If you want a quick side by side comparison of its successor, take a look at the picture above.